 If you’d like to learn about presale homes in Sonoma County, download our project brief to find out why SOMO Village might be the perfect community for you.

 About Lindsey Samuelsen

-Lindsey Samuelsen is a licensed Realtor, brokered by eXp Realty of California.
-Together with her husband Zak—the Samuelsen Real Estate Team—she has helped dozens of people with new home presales or selling their current house.
+Lindsey Samuelsen is a licensed Realtor, brokered by Vanguard Properties.
+She has helped dozens of people with new home presales or selling their current house.
 Lindsey specializes in presale homes, land sales, first-time home buyers, real estate investing, and probate sales.
 Being a Realtor is her dream job and she loves helping people find their new place to call home.
 Lindsey grew up in Petaluma and now enjoys living in a newer Rohnert Park neighborhood, so she really knows the ins and outs of living in Sonoma County!